 - 1.1 Changing the working hours, pattern, working from home or an alternative base.
 This may include facilitating flexible hours to enable additional breaks to overcome fatigue or accommodating the hours to fit in with the availability of a carer or driver; - 1.2 Considering all elements of the role and looking at alternative ways that the role could be done.
-For example transferring the duties to another person or reviewing the core elements of the role; - 1.3 Organising a phased return to the role with Occupational Health to rebuild confidence and ensure the reasonable adjustments that have been put in place are effective; - 1.4 Providing a programme on HDC computers, which can assist in altering the size of the Font, the way the document is viewed to magnify it, vary the colour of the screen and colour of the arrow; - 1.5 Providing voice activated software and electronic palm held devices that can be used away from the computer and converted into word; - 1.6 Acquiring or modifying equipment including electronic or specialist aids and adaptations, for example, providing a specially adapted keyboard for a visually impaired employee or someone with arthritis; - 1.7 All sickness absence will be monitored, however it maybe appropriate to adjust sickness triggers in relation to disability related absences specifically (this will not preclude an employee from the sickness absence stages process). - 1.8 Reasonable time away from work to attend medical appointments related to a disability are to be agreed in advance with your manager.
-Where an employee is absent from work time for the appointments can not be reclaimed.
+For example transferring the duties to another person or reviewing the core elements of the role; - 1.3 Organising a phased return to the role with Occupational Health to rebuild confidence and ensure the reasonable adjustments that have been put in place are effective; - 1.4 Providing a programme on HDC computers, which can assist in altering the size of the Font, the way the document is viewed to magnify it, vary the colour of the screen and colour of the arrow; - 1.5 Providing voice activated software and electronic palm held devices that can be used away from the computer and converted into word; - 1.6 Acquiring or modifying equipment including electronic or specialist aids and adaptations, for example, providing a specially adapted keyboard for a visually impaired employee or someone with arthritis;

+- 1.7 All sickness absence will be monitored, however it maybe appropriate to adjust sickness triggers in relation to disability related absences specifically (this will not preclude an employee from the sickness absence stages process). - 1.8 Reasonable time away from work to attend medical appointments related to a disability are to be agreed in advance with your manager.
+Where an employee is off work i.e absence (sickness, maternity) e time, for the appointments can not be reclaimed.
+Time required to travel to and from appointments should usually be taken as part of the employees own time i.e use of flexi time

-Any reasonable adjustments need to take in to account the points outlined in 7.3, which include the cost of the reasonable adjustment to the organisation.
+Any reasonable adjustments need to take in to account the points outlined in 5.3, which include the cost of the reasonable adjustment to the organisation.
 This may also require discussions with the budget holder and looking at comparators from other areas of HDC.